Adjunct Professor of the Practice of Spatial Sciences

 Fleming served as a colonel in the U.S. Army with command and staff experience in short-range air defense operations at the battalion, brigade and division levels.
 He also has operational combat experience with Joint and NATO staffs, twice deploying in support of Operation Enduring Freedom.
 He served as the Deputy Head of the Department of Geography and Environmental Engineering at the United States Military Academy (West Point, NY).
 In this capacity, he performed duties in educational leadership, institutional governance, organizational management, applied research and teaching.
 Academically, Fleming served as an Academy Professor of Geospatial Information Science and taught numerous courses including physical geography, remote sensing, photogrammetry, surveying, geographic information systems, cartography, military geospatial operations, and advanced topics in geography and the environment.

 His research and teaching expertise is in (1) dynamic mapping of coastal regions; (2) emerging terrestrial, airborne and space-based image collection systems; (3) applications of geospatial technologies for national defense (military operations, homeland security, and disaster management); and (4) online, blended education/training using mobile devices.

-Outside of the classroom, he serves on the USC Military Affairs Committee under the direction of the Office of the Provost and on numerous boards with the United States Geospatial Intelligence Foundation (USGIF).
+He has served on the USC Military Affairs Committee under the direction of the Office of the Provost and on numerous boards with the United States Geospatial Intelligence Foundation (USGIF).

 Fleming, S.D., Sedano, E., Carlin, M., Tracy, R.W. & Walker, J., The Ethics of Volunteered Geographic Information for GEOINT Use.
 In 2018 State and Future of GEOINT Report (pp. 27-30).
 Reston, VA: United State Geospatial Intelligence Foundation, 2018.